cxxuniverse/git_basics/README.md

 ### Reset the staged changes and move the HEAD pointer to the previous commit:

-"Uncommit" the last commit ('HEAD~1 refers to the commit before the current one').
+"Uncommit" the last commit (HEAD~1 refers to the commit before the current one).

 ```bash
 $ git reset HEAD~1